kammitama5/Data_Science_001/README.md

 1. A collection of Python Scripts used for DataScience, using Jupyter, etc
 2. I am part of a team working on doing data analysis on SEER Cancer data, learning on a weekly basis.
-   I may post some notes and files based my learning for this group, also.
+   I may post some notes and files based my learning for this group.
 3. Also included is some of the exercises from DataCamp's "Intro to Data Science(using Python)" and "Intro to Data Science using R.